Mery Janneth Gutiérrez: Ministry of ICT

 In August 2022, she was designed as ICT Minister by Colombian President Gustavo Petro with the challenge to recover the $ 70.000 millions given as an advance to Unión Temporal Centros Poblados while Karen Abudinen was Ministry.

 However, she would not last long in that position, due to public statements issued by Daniel Coronell's, a Plural Comunicaciones shareholder, although her historic job for the media democratization.
 This, due to a lawsuit that Gutiérrez had allegedly filed to stop a controversial public tender where only Plural Comunicaciones could participate, which finally benefited this Daniel Coronell's company, with the intervention of the former ICT Minister David Luna, despite its unconstitutionality, and the interest conflict denounced by Gutiérrez.

 Colombian Channel One

 In Colombia, over time there have been two private television channels: RCN Televisión and Caracol Televisión, owned by business families and managed with their own resources.
 Likewise, there is a third channel called Canal Uno, whose infrastructure, unlike the previous ones, is financed from the national budget.
-Although it is a public infraestructure, its administration is the responsibility of private companies called Programadoras in charge of generating content based on Colombian Laws and regulations.
+Although it is a public infrastructure, its administration is the responsibility of private companies called Programadoras in charge of generating content based on Colombian Laws and regulations.
 In this regard, the grant to manage public infrastructures must be supplied through bidding processes, a contractual modality where a normally plural number of bidders are presented with various proposals to opt for the administration of their contents.